smaffulli/ansible-role-newserver/README.md

 # ansible-role-newserver
 An Ansible role to secure all new Ubuntu servers on public networks.
-Use it with the sample playbook below
+Use it with the sample playbook below, which uses the OpenStack module to create a new server first and then assigns the newserver role:

   - hosts: localhost
     connection: local
     vars:
       private_key: /home/reed/.ssh/new_id.rsa
     tasks:

     - name: create a Ubuntu server
       os_server: